 Best For: Dives for every level of experience, a remote, eco-friendly beach holiday.

 Once an important but treacherous trading route, this part of Mozambique’s northern coastline is littered with numerous shipwrecks dating back centuries.
 Their hulking remains have created the foundations for teeming reefs and you may see broken Chinese porcelain, trading beads or even old Portuguese coins lying on the ocean floor.

-Coral Lodge 15.41 has an incredible location, set as it is on a tip of land between two sand-rimmed bays.
+Coral Lodge has an incredible location, set as it is on a tip of land between two sand-rimmed bays, and is one of the best diving resorts in Africa.
 From the lodge’s infinity pool you can gaze across at Ilha de Mozambique, the capital of colonial Portuguese East Africa and now a World Heritage Site.
 And there’s plenty to do between dives: snorkel in the warm lagoon, canoe through mangrove forests, visit a local village or catch the dhow across to Ilha - its crumbling buildings and twisting alleyways make for fantastic photography.

 Best For: Wreck dives, a classic beach holiday with a historical and cultural twist.

 Ready to Start Planning Your Luxury Diving Vacation?